FJDeFi/Pharos_i3_app/README.md

 ### Problems
 - **Model discovery gap:** Lists are long, quality varies, pricing is opaque, and router logic is often a black box.
 - **Payment gap:** Most AI apps are centralized, credit- or subscription-based.
-There’s no standard way for third-party agents to **programmatically** pay per call and obtain **verifiable on-chain receipts**.
+There's no standard way for third-party agents to **programmatically** pay per call and obtain **verifiable on-chain receipts**.

 ### Our Solution
 - **Modelverse + Benchmark + Workflows + Canvas** for one-stop **discover → compare → compose**.